erszcz/msc-thesis/dfly-multiboot.md

 -   [_\ref{xr:booting-bsd}{.\ }Booting a BSD system_](#xr:booting-bsd)
     gives an approachable introduction to the boot process of a BSD-like operating system on the Intel x86 architecture.
-    This section should also make the need for simplification of the boot process obvious.
+    This section should also make obvious the need for simplification of the boot process.

 -   [_\ref{xr:mb-grub}{.\ }The Multiboot Specification and GRUB_](#xr:mb-grub)
     provides a rationale for an abstraction over the hardware specifics